ministryofjustice/hmpps-prisoner-search/hmpps-prisoner-search-indexer/AddingNewField.md

 This can be avoided by either:
 - running a build in each environment as soon as the new code is deployed, ensuring it will finish before a refresh is started.
 The build process never sends events.
 Or (preferably) ...
-- initially omitting the @DiffableProperty annotation from the new field, so it is not considered by the PrisonerDifferenceService, then running a refresh or build which silently updates it, and then adding the annotation in a subsequent release.
+- initially omitting the @DiffableProperty annotation from the new field, so it is not considered by the PrisonerDifferenceService, then waiting for the nightly refresh which will silently update it, and then adding the annotation in a subsequent release.